West Indian manatee

 - July 31, 2002 USFWS issues statement on today’s U.S. District Court manatee settlement ruling

-- July 2, 2002 USFWS Law Enforcement focuses manatee protection area enforcement in Brevard County this weekend
+- July 2, 2002 USFWS Law Enforcement focuses manatee protection area enforcement in Brevard County this summer weekend

 - June 14, 2002 USFWS Law Enforcement focuses manatee protection area enforcement in Sarasota County next weekend